 Managing trauma or emergency patients is an integral part of reconstructive plastic surgery.
 Trauma can range from a simple laceration to complex open wounds that require extensive reconstructive surgical repair.
 Broadly speaking, the following are the main categories of the trauma that are managed by the plastic surgeons:

 Mr. Fuan Chan MD FRCSI(Plast) specialises in trauma and reconstructive surgery.
-He is the lead consultant for the Acute Plastics Trauma Service at Blackrock Clinic.
-He is also a certified Advanced Trauma Life Support (ATLS) Provider and certified by The British Burn Association in the Diagnosis and Management of Burns based on the Emergency Management of Severe Burns (ESBM) guidelines and protocols.
+He is a certified Advanced Trauma Life Support (ATLS) Provider and certified by The British Burn Association in the Diagnosis and Management of Burns based on the Emergency Management of Severe Burns (ESBM) guidelines and protocols.

 The following are a few examples of the broad spectrum of traumas that can be treated by plastic surgeons.
 Note that any of the treatment principles mentioned here are not a substitute for a visit to the GP or Emergency Department for the appropriate treatment, with subsequent referral to plastic surgeons if indicated.